TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 There are two main types of information we collect about users of the Online Services:

-*   **"Personally Identifiable Information"** is information that identifies you, and may include for example your full (i.e., first and last) name, phone number, email address, postal address, or credit or other payment card number, and photos of you or other individuals.
+*   **"Personally Identifiable Information"** is information that identifies you and may include, for example, your full (i.e., first and last) name, phone number, email address, postal address, credit or other payment card number, and photos of you or other individuals.
-*   **"Non-Personally Identifiable Information"** is information that relates to you or your computer or device but does not on its own identify you.
-Non-Personally Identifiable Information relates to information about you, or the computer or mobile device you use to access the online Services, but doesn't identify you personally.
+*   **"Non-Personally Identifiable Information"** is information that relates to you or the computer or mobile device you use to access the online Services, but does not on its own identify you personally.
 This information may include (for example), information about your use of the Online Services, including web pages you have visited, apps you have downloaded, parts or functions of the Online Services you have used or viewed, gameplay data, content you have accessed or viewed, advertising sent to you or that you have viewed, transaction history, IP address and device identifiers, information about your Internet connection, information about the equipment or software you use to access the Online Services, and information you provide to or post on message boards or chat rooms that are part of the Online Services.

 2\.
 HOW WE COLLECT INFORMATION FROM YOU

 We collect information about you in three main ways:

-*   **_Directly from you, when you provide it to us:_** for example, when you register with the website, download an app, sign up for email or text alerts, buy movie tickets or make other purchases via the Online Services, request products or services, respond to surveys, contact us or otherwise interact with us.
-Please remember that if others use devices into which you remain logged in, they may share information with us as if they were you, and they may have access to information that you have previously provided us.
+*   **_Directly from you, when you provide it to us:_** for example, when you register with the website, sign up for email or text alerts, buy movie tickets or make other purchases via the Online Services, request products or services, respond to surveys, contact us or otherwise interact with us.
+Please remember that if others use devices into which you remain logged, they may share information with us as if they were you, and they may have access to information that you have previously provided us.
 To protect your privacy, please log out from the Online Services you use on shared devices.
-*   **_Automatically, when you use our Online Services_** : we collect information through the use of cookies and similar technologies, through logging your activities on the Online Services, and when you download our mobile applications.
+*   **_Automatically, when you use our Online Services_** : we collect information through the use of cookies and similar technologies, through logging your activities on the Online Services, and when you download our applications.
 Please see our Cookies and Tracking Technologies Information Center, and Mobile Apps Information Center for further information, including your choices in relation to the use of these technologies.
+In addition, after you have provided us with your information, we may automatically associate that information and other information that we collect with your account whenever you are logged-in so that we can identify you across multiple devices and browsers.
+When you are not logged-in, we may automatically collect information that can be used to recognize you across the devices you use.
+When you are using a Wi-Fi network to which we have access, we may also detect and identify a device to which you have previously logged-in.
-*   **_From third parties_** : we may obtain information about you from third parties outside of the Online Services—this Privacy Policy will not apply to that information.
+*   **_From third parties_** : we may obtain information about you from third parties outside of the Online Services.
 When you sign-on to the Online Services or otherwise interact with social networks or if you interact with us through a social media function such as a plug-in (for example, a Facebook "like" button) then you may be permitting us to have on-going access to some information from your social network profile (such as your name, email address, your friend list, photo, age, gender, location, birthday, social networking ID, current city, the people/sites you follow, and so forth).
 We may also obtain information about you from a third party data aggregator, cookie technology operator, advertising network, or another type of data company.

 3\.
 HOW WE USE INFORMATION ABOUT YOU